Valkyrie class Sea Control Ship:

 the launchers have been found to be very flexible and adaptable.
 The launcher

-was originally design for the Tomahawk and Standard SM-2 Missile.
+was originally designed for the Tomahawk and Standard SM-2 Missile.
 On Rifts

 Earth, the launchers have been adapted to hold one cruise missile, two